HomeEnterprise ITData CenterSify to invest ₹1,500 crore in Visakhapatnam data centre and cable landing station

 Advertisement

-The Chennai campus is being scaled in phases and is expected to play host to AI workloads, demand and hyperscale clients.
+The Chennai campus is being scaled in phases and is expected to play host to AI workloads, enterprise demand and hyperscale clients.

 In northern India, Sify has also launched an “AI-Hub” data centre in Lucknow, intended to serve enterprise clients in the region and reduce latency via edge caching.
 The company said this aligns with its broader investment strategy in India’s growing AI infrastructure demand.